 How can I learn more about both these changes?

 In July, the INPRS board reviewed and approved how the system handles annuities and opted to provide future annuities via an outside provider.
-An online calculator to help you determine the specific impact on your future benefit will be developed and posted as soon as possible.
+Use the online calculators to help you determine the specific impact on your future benefit.

 In addition, our customer service center is available, toll-free, at the numbers below.